espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 - **Touch**: Interacts with the display.
 - **Audio**: Plays sound files.

 Let's look at the source code of the example.
-Board Support Package provides API which allows to initialize a board.
-The application code the can be cleaner and does not need to require board specific details like pins definition.
+The Board Support Package provides an API that allows you to initialize a board.
+The application code is cleaner and does not require board-specific details, such as pins hard-coded in the application code.

 ```c
 #include "esp_log.h"